cmdruid/workshops/frost-workshop/slides.md

 * Because **t** shares will reveal **S**, each share must be kept secret.

-* Shamir assumes one person will generate all shares.
+* The protocol assumes one person will generate all shares.

 * We need a polynomial that is shared by a group of adversaries.